How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 • See wild animals up close in Zoobic Safari, the only tiger safari in the Philippines

-• Enjoy thrilling water slides and attractions in Aqua Planet Waterpark
+• Enjoy thrilling water slides and attractions at Aqua Planet Waterpark

 • Spend a fun-filled day on Subic’s Inflatable Island, the largest and wildest floating playground in Asia